fireundubh/playwithfire/skyrim/master-of-disguise/faqs.md

 Every formlist is used, so if you are adding items, you need to add items to every formlist as appropriate.

+> **Note:** In the Classic or Legendary version of Master of Disguise, each disguise is comprised of only a single formlist.

 ### Example

 FormList | Description